sohammanjrekar/sohammanjrekar/README.md

 <a href="https://yushi95.medium.com/"><img align="left" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/medium.svg" alt="Yu Shi | Medium" width="21px"/></a>

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)

-I am a full-stack software engineer and writer.
+It's been 2 years, I’m working as web developer.i have developed many website.
 I love programming, writing, speaking and traveling.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a  engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />